British Columbia Legislature raids: Legality of warrants

-Complications in the case included controversy as to whether the police may have misled a judge in the course of obtaining warrants for the investigation which involved eavesdropping on conversations between the Premier and the Finance Minister.
+Complications in the case included controversy as to whether the police may have misled a judge in the course of obtaining warrants for the investigation which involved eavesdropping on conversations between the premier and the finance minister.
 Twice the warrants were rejected on grounds of privilege, with the third warrant issued without naming the premises, which were the Legislature Buildings.

 Developments in 2009

 Documents released under the Freedom of Information Act

 The preliminary hearings into eventual criminal court proceedings were kept sealed from the public until opened up in the public's interest, and by requests from defence council, in the fall of 2008 by the presiding justice, Elizabeth Bennett, who struck down the court ban in the grounds of the importance of an open court in regard to the importance of the case to the public interest, contrary to the objections of the government-appointed Special Prosecutor.
 On February 25, 2009, Judge Bennett released 8000 pages of documents relating to the legislature raids to the New Democrat Official Opposition.

-The documents produced attention immediately, first to what appeared to be B.C.
-Liberal Party fundraising activities originating from the Finance Minister's office, then to the B.C.
-Liberal government's strategy for dominating the media discourse and neutralizing question period.
+The documents produced attention immediately, first to what appeared to be BC Liberal Party fundraising activities originating from the Finance Minister's office, then to the BC Liberal government's strategy for dominating the media discourse and neutralizing question period.

-On March 6, 2009, after raising these two stories the B.C.
-New Democratic Party caucus released the documents to the public through their website.
+On March 6, 2009, after raising these two stories the BC New Democratic Party caucus released the documents to the public through their website.

-The Kinsella connection
+Kinsella connection

-Shortly after the B.C.
-New Democratic Caucus won access to the 8000 pages of B.C. rail documents, their researchers uncovered a link between long-time B.C.
-Liberal Party insider Patrick Kinsella and B.C.
-Rail while looking through public documents available at the legislative library.
-The documents showed that between 2002 and 2004, B.C.
-Rail paid $297,000 to the group of companies owned by Kinsella.
+Shortly after the BC New Democratic Caucus won access to the 8000 pages of BC Rail documents, their researchers uncovered a link between long-time BC Liberal Party insider Patrick Kinsella and BC Rail while looking through public documents available at the legislative library.
+The documents showed that between 2002 and 2004, BC Rail paid $297,000 to the group of companies owned by Kinsella.

 The discovered documents were first aired in question period on Tuesday, March 10, 2009.
-When questioned by New Democratic Party justice critic, Leonard Krog, about what Kinsella was paid by B.C.
-Rail to do, the Attorney General, Wally Oppal, claimed that "the issue relating to B.C.
-Rail is before the Supreme Court of British Columbia, and we will not comment on the matter."
+When questioned by New Democratic Party justice critic, Leonard Krog, about what Kinsella was paid by BC Rail to do, the Attorney General, Wally Oppal, claimed that "the issue relating to BC Rail is before the Supreme Court of British Columbia, and we will not comment on the matter."

-Kinsella's company, the Progressive Group, issued a statement claiming that Kinsella "was engaged by BC Rail to assist in understanding and interpreting the Core Review Process as to its potential impact on the Corporation", while on B.C.
-Rail's payroll.
+Kinsella's company, the Progressive Group, issued a statement claiming that Kinsella "was engaged by BC Rail to assist in understanding and interpreting the Core Review Process as to its potential impact on the Corporation", while on BC Rail's payroll.

-Questioned outside of the legislature Oppal said that he had no idea if Kinsella's activities were connected to the B.C.
-Rail trial.
+Questioned outside of the legislature Oppal said that he had no idea if Kinsella's activities were connected to the BC Rail trial.

 Soon after, a defence lawyer involved in the trial alleged that Kinsella was working for both CN Rail and BC Rail in the time before the $1-billion sale of BC Rail to CN was finalized.